PhoenixWeaver/BTPW_GoAWS/README.md

-# 🚀 COMPREHENSIVE PROJECT GUIDE: AWS Lambda + Go + CDK + DynamoDB v2
+# 🚀 ::: Go on Amazon AWS CDK DynamoDB ::: 🚀

 	fmt.Println("====================================================================")
 	fmt.Println("~~~~~~~~~~~~~~ Welcome to the AWS Lamb-da of Phoenix ! ~~~~~~~~~~~~~~")